Ceasar/dots/README.md

 Sharing dotfiles as a team is a nice idea, but in practice to do so requires solving several problems:

 - Not everyone uses the same apps.
-Vim users don't want your emaces dotfiles and vice-versa.
+Vim users don't want your emacs dotfiles and vice-versa.
     - Consequently, forking is not very useful.
 Anecdotally, people seem to just cherry-pick.
 - Putting all dotfiles in one repo makes history and documentation less useful.
 - If dotfiles are shared, decisions to change them must be conservative.
 It makes the most sense to have dotfiles as decentralized as possible to commit to the fewest decision-makers.